Turo is a peer to peer marketplace for car rentals based in California, United States.

 Let’s take a quick look at each of these areas and what is included in each now.

-1. Website and app development
+1. Website and App Development

 Feature development is important because it ensure that the platform remains competitive.
 For example, in 2023, Turo introduced a new feature called “instant booking” that streamlines the booking process.
 The introduction of this feature increased the number of bookings on their platform.